 Find more museums in Ueno: 8 Best Museums in Ueno Art and Culture Lovers Must Visit

-Ameyoko is Ueno’s iconic shopping district.
+Ameyoko is Ueno’s an iconic shopping street.
 It rose to prominence during the postwar years as many black market goods were sold here.
 Today, it is the site of bargain shopping from fresh food to fashion finds.
 Prepare to elbow your way through a pack of crowds, but all the effort is surely worth it if it’s quality products with good prices you’re searching for.

 Address: 4 Chome-10-7 Ueno, Taito-ku, Tokyo